 One of the most difficult aspects of organizing a party is arranging the food and drinks for the bridal shower, especially if the host is expected to prepare the food as well.
 If using your own kitchen and recipe book, keep it simple – finger foods, sandwiches, and cupcakes are more than acceptable, and many modern bridal showers employ a potluck dining model to cheaply feed party guests.
 For a stress-free option, consider hiring a catering service or asking the venue if in-house catering is provided.

 Like a bridal shower theme, activities aren’t crucial to the party’s success.
-Nevertheless, many brides find that an activity, like cooking or crafting or taking silly pictures in a DIY photo booth, helps bring unity to a group that might include members with differing interests and from different generations.
+Nevertheless, many brides find that an activity, like cooking or crafting or taking silly pictures in a DIY photo booth, helps bring unity to a group that might include members with different interests and from different generations.
 As a general rule, try to avoid games that are offensive in nature, and choose an activity that everyone can participate in or contribute to.